The Dr Gerald Leatherman Award

 In order to recognise the work and support of Dr Leatherman, the ‘Dr Gerald Leatherman Award’ was established in 1994 to perpetuate and honour the name of this great man.

-The Dr Leatherman award is held in the highest regard by our profession.
+The Dr Leatherman Award is held in the highest regard by our profession.
 It is the only award nominated and agreed upon by your peers.
 It reflects true dedication, professionalism and determination for the greater good of all the profession.
-Nominees do not have to be high profile; in fact past winners have ranged from those who worked tirelessly behind the scenes to those who laid the foundations for the society we know today.
+Past winners have ranged from those who worked tirelessly behind the scenes to those who laid the foundations for the Society we know today.
 This prestigious award can be given to any individual, who has shown consistent support of the profession or to the BSDHT.

 The Award is in the form of a lapel pin bearing the words: ‘Dr Leatherman Award’ and a certificate to commemorate the date that the presentation was made.